snwh/paper-gtk-theme/README.md

 Paper Theme
 ===========

 [Paper](http://snwh.org/paper/) is a modern GNOME desktop theme.

-Paper is distributed under the terms the GNU GPL v.3
+Its design is mostly flat with a minimal use of shadows for depth.

 ###Preamble

+Paper has been developed primarily for GNOME and other GTK3 desktops, legacy desktops will not have the same experience.

+Paper is distributed under the terms the GNU General Public License (GNU GPL v.3).

+###Bugs & Issues

 If you find any bugs or issues with Paper or if you have a question, you can visit Paper's primary issue tracker on [GitHub](https://github.com/snwh/paper-gtk-theme/issues).